 We’re closed for submissions and pitches for the Re-Enchantment Issue, but open to pitches for digital content Please email ideas to email@example.com.
 We will be open to submissions for the summer solstice issue soon.
+If you do not hear from us after two months, please assume that we will not be publishing your work.
+Due to the volume of submissions we are unable to respond to unsuccessful pitches.

 Writers & journalists